TakamichiOsumi/Synchronized-Thread-Library/README.md

-# Synchronized Thread Library (WIP)
+# Synchronized Thread Library (Work in progress)

-Extend POSIX thread library to enable user to enjoy below thread synchronization features:
+Evolve POSIX thread library to enable user to enjoy below thread synchronization features:

 * Thread Pause and Resumption
   * Make some thread pause or resume from other thread by indicating pause point safely.